sdnhub/lorispack/README.md

 # Running
 After downloading the loris toolkit and adding that to the execution PATH, you can run the following commands to manage the networks.
+The toolkit creates virtual networks for each pod (i.e., groups of containers that are allowed to reach each other).
+You will notice that the containers will not be able to communicate across pods.

 * Prepare host for container networking
 ```